 Fortunately, the stock closed well below the strike price by the expiry date and the stock price has continued to drift upwards.
 I have since sold an August 41 call (August 17th expiry at a strike price of $41) for $65, so we’ll see how that goes!
 I’m making mistakes but slowly learning from them.

 What is your experience with covered calls?

 For more background information:

 Disclaimer: This article is for informational purposes only.
-Options are extremely risky and should only be considered by highly experienced investors.If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).
+Options are extremely risky and should only be considered by highly experienced investors.If you would like to read more articles like this, you can sign up for my free weekly money tips newsletter below (we will never spam you).